About One Square World

 The name started with the idea that we were going to build with the people that were doing work within their one square mile of their home or their community.
 People that were invested in their ‘place’.
 The one square mile or one square kilometer in many cases is people’s immediate reality.
 That’s your world, right?
 A one square world.
 And to engage in that world, it’s important to understand all the systems that happen there and to own your participation in that one square world.
 Then, we had this idea of many different ones square worlds coming together.”

--Andrea Atkinson, Executive Director
+Andrea Atkinson, Executive Director

 OUR MISSION